Eliza Cooper Blaker: Other interests

 In addition to her work as an educator, Blaker had other civic interests.
 She was foundress and president of the Indianapolis Council of Women and a member of the Woman's Rotary Club and Indianapolis's Contemporary Club.
 In the aftermath of the Great Flood of 1913, she chaired a women's relief committee in Indianapolis to assist local citizens recover from the disaster.
 Blaker also was a member of Indianapolis's Second Presbyterian Church.

 Death and legacy

-Blacker suffered a heart attack and died at her home on December 4, 1926, at the age of 72.
+Blaker suffered a heart attack and died at her home on December 4, 1926, at the age of 72.
 Her remains are interred Indianapolis's Crown Hill Cemetery.

 Blaker was known for her love of teaching.
 According to Lois Hufford, one of the founders of the Indianapolis Children's Aid Society, "The welfare of the child and the home was always first in her thought."

 In 1930, four years after Blaker's death, the Teacher's College became part of Butler University.
 In 1952 kindergarten education was incorporated into the Indianapolis Public Schools.